 SSD Hard drive with at least 60GB of free space

 Listed below are some of the Frequently Asked Questions we receive for EntroWatch.
-Please contact us if you need more information.

 Q. What operating systems can I run EntroWatch on?

 A. Windows 7SP1 , Windows 8 , Windows 8.1 and Windows 10

 Q. Can I run EntroWatch on a Windows 8/10 tablet?